SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 10. Street Art & Murals

 Did you know that there are over 1,000 murals in San Francisco?
-You'll find beautiful commissioned works in a number of public SF buildings, as well as gorgeous, colorful street art all over town, covering walls, sidewalks, and even drainage pipes and garbage cans.
+You'll find beautiful commissioned works in several public SF buildings, and gorgeous, colorful street art all over town, covering walls, sidewalks, and even drainage pipes and garbage cans.

 Street art in the Chinatown district in SF.Street art in the Chinatown district in SF.